ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

    specific domain tasks.
 Customized models are trained for specific industries or domains, and more focused on solving specific problems, but may not be applicable to other domains.
-AI foundation models usually involve mega-scale parametere, while customized model involves large or middle-scale parameters.
+AI foundation models usually involve mega-scale parameters, while customized models involve large or middle-scale parameters.

    Also, AI large model contains two key phases: training and inference.